evgenygrobov/Churn_Detector/README.md

 ## Conclusion

-A good model will have a high level of true positive and true negatives, because these results indicate where the model has got the right answer. - 276 predicted customers will left the bank, that were actually left (TPs);
+A good model will have a high level of true positive and true negatives, because these results indicate where the model has got the right answer.
+The target of the project is to predict customer churn from the bank, espessialy for ***class 1*** labeled customers.
+The models obviousely learnt how to disitinguish classes and detect churn.
+If i would be the owner of the project I will pick model that yields better balance between TP and TN ***class1*** .
+- 251 predicted customers will left the bank, that were actually left (TPs);
-- 117 predicted retain with the bank that were actually exiting (FNs);
+- 142 predicted retain with the bank that were actually exiting (FNs);
-- 266 predicted left that were actually not (FPs); and
+- 158 predicted left that were actually not (FPs); and
-- 1341 predicted retain that were actually retain (TNs).
+- 1449 predicted retain that were actually retain (TNs).

-So in summary, out of 2000 test cases, we observed (considering a “positive” result as being a churn and a “negative” one being not churn).

-It is a trade off here.
-Final decision after business what to prefer here either  more acccurate prediction on customers who are leaving  and save them or more accurate prediction on customer who is going to retain.
+P.S.
+Final decision is after business what trade off to prefer either higher TPs or TNs.